-Net profits attributable to the Underlying Properties for the year ended December 31, 2018 is calculated from the following:
+Net profits attributable to the Underlying Properties for the year ended December 31, 2018 are calculated from the following:

-- oil sales related to oil produced from the Underlying Properties primarily from July 2017 through August 2018; - natural gas sales related to natural gas produced from the Underlying Properties primarily from June 2017 through July 2018; and - · direct operating and development expenses related to expenses and capital incurred primarily from August 2017 to September 2018.
+- · oil sales related to oil produced from the Underlying Properties primarily from July 2017 through August 2018; - · natural gas sales related to natural gas produced from the Underlying Properties primarily from June 2017 through July 2018; and - · direct operating and development expenses related to expenses and capital incurred primarily from August 2017 to September 2018.

 Net profits attributable to the Underlying Properties for the year ended December 31, 2018 were \$19.1 million compared to \$9.4 million for the year ended December 31, 2017.
 As a result of direct operating expenses and development expenses exceeding oil and natural gas sales for the last two months of 2017, the Trust did not pay a distribution to unitholders for the last two months of 2017.
-Under the modified cash basis of accounting, as there was no distribution, the oil and natural gas sales, direct operating expenses and development expenses for such periods are not included in the table above or this analysis of net profits attributable to the Underlying Properties for the year ended December 31, 2017 versus the year ended December 31, 2018.
-Therefore, several variances between years are due to the year ended December 31, 2018 including fourteen months of results compared to ten months for the year ended December 31, 2017.
-The \$9.6 million increase from 2017 to 2018 was primarily due to the following items:
+Under the modified cash basis of accounting, as there was no distribution in November and December 2017, the oil and natural gas sales, direct operating expenses and development expenses for such periods are not included in the table above or this analysis of net profits attributable to the Underlying Properties for the year ended December 31, 2017 but are included in the table above or this analysis of net profits attributable to the Underlying Properties for the year ended December 31, 2018.
+Therefore, several variances between years are due to the inclusion of fourteen months of results in the year ended December 31, 2018 compared to ten months in the year ended December 31, 2017.
+The \$9.6 million increase in net profits attributable to the Underlying Properties from 2017 to 2018 was primarily due to the following items: